pivotal-cf/docs-yugabyte-db/README.md

-## YugaByte DB Enterprise for PKS
+## YugaByte DB Enterprise for PCF

-Product name, first use on page if PKS has not yet been spelled out: YugaByte DB Enterprise for Pivotal Container Service (PKS)
+Product name, first use on page if PCF has not yet been spelled out: YugaByte DB Enterprise for Pivotal Cloud Foundry (PKS)

 Component products:

-+ YugaWare (YugaByte DB management console)
++ YugaWare (is a management console for YugaByte Enterprise Edition DB)
 + YugaByte Service Broker for Pivotal Cloud Foundry (PCF)  or YugaByte Service Broker for PCF

 ### <a id='overview'></a>Overview